Skip to main content

-Vice presidential nominees JD Vance and Tim Walz will meet in a debate on Tuesday evening — the last scheduled debate of the 2024 campaign.
+Vice presidential nominees JD Vance and Tim Walz met in a debate on Tuesday evening — which was the last scheduled debate of the 2024 campaign.

-The debate will give Vance, a Republican freshman senator from Ohio, and Walz, a two-term Democratic governor of Minnesota, the chance to introduce themselves, make the case for their running mates, and go on the attack against the opposing ticket.
+The debate gave Vance, a Republican freshman senator from Ohio, and Walz, a two-term Democratic governor of Minnesota, the chance to introduce themselves, make the case for their running mates, and go on the attack against the opposing ticket.

 Tuesday’s matchup could have an outsized impact.
 Polls have shown Vice President Kamala Harris and former President Donald Trump locked in a close contest, giving added weight to anything that can sway voters on the margins, including the impression left by the vice-presidential candidates.
 It also might be the last debate of the campaign, with the Harris and Trump teams failing to agree on another meeting.